nrenx/nbkrist-telegram-bot/README.md

 ├── config.json         # Configuration file (not included in repo)
 ├── requirements.txt    # Python dependencies
 ├── bot.log             # Log file for debugging (generated at runtime)

 ```

 ---

-## Logging and Debugging
+## 🔧 Logging and Debugging

-- All logs are stored in `bot.log`.
+- Logs are stored in `bot.log`.
-- Logs are rotated automatically when they exceed 5 MB.
+- Automatic log rotation ensures file size doesn’t exceed 5 MB.
-- Use logs to debug errors such as login failures or web scraping issues.
+- Use logs to debug issues like login failures or scraping errors.

 ---

-## Contribution Guidelines
+## 🤝 Contribution Guidelines

 1. Fork the repository.
 2. Create a new feature branch.
-3. Submit a pull request with a detailed description.
+3. Submit a pull request with a detailed description of your changes.

 ---

-## License
+## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+To be updated soon.

 ---

-## Support
+## 💬 Support

-If you encounter any issues or need assistance, feel free to open an issue on the repository.
+If you encounter any issues or need help, open an issue on the repository.